 Paterson

-The village of Paterson is the earliest recorded settlement in the Dungog Shire.
+The village of Paterson is the earliest recorded settlement in the Dungog Shire, in fact it was the third to be surveyed in the Hunter Valley after Newcastle and Maitland, but was not proclaimed until 1833.
 Paterson is 19 km north of Maitland, 61 km north of Newcastle and 183 km north of Sydney.
-It is situated on the Paterson River below its confluence with the Allyn.
+It is situated on the Paterson River below its confluence with the Allyn River at Vacy.

 The wharf was established in 1877 after local agitation.
-Although Paterson was the Hunter Region’s third town site to be surveyed (in 1833 after Newcastle and Maitland), it was not proclaimed as a town until 1885.
-The town became an important trading post for boats from Newcastle and Morpeth, and a market centre for farmers bringing produce from north of the town.
+The town became an important trading post with boats from Newcastle and Morpeth, and a market centre for farmers bringing produce from north of the town.

 The Paterson Steamship Company was formed to facilitate this.
 Paterson developed rapidly, due to its importance as a port.
 Produce such as citrus fruits, tobacco, grains, grapes and wine was transported from the fertile Paterson Valley to Newcastle.